hartleybrody/flask-boilerplate/readme.md

 Once you've gotten SSL setup and running locally, you can add a "Hyper-Strict Transport Security" (HSTS) header to force the browser to always request the site over SSL.
 Simply uncommenting out the line in app.py that looks like

-    response.headers["Strict-Transport-Security"] = "max-age=31536000 includeSubDomains"
+    response.headers["Strict-Transport-Security"] = "max-age=31536000; includeSubDomains

-WARNING: Once you uncomment this header and visit the site, your browser will *always* request the site over SSL for one year and there is *no way to force your browser to request the site over plain ol' HTTP*.
+**WARNING**: Once you uncomment this header and visit the site, your browser will *always* request the site over SSL for one year and there is *no way to force your browser to request the site over plain ol' HTTP*.
 This is a good security best practice, but can present a mucky situation if you haven't gotten the SSL setup stuff figured out.

 ### Run database migrations